manytask/manytask/docs/production.md

 The latest manytask image can be found at docker hub: https://hub.docker.com/r/manytask/manytask

+Here is the way you can go if you have 1 server with 1 manytask instance (1 course).
+If you have multiple, it's worth to separate nginx-proxy dockers.

 1. Create docker/docker-compose script with latest manytask version
    Note: Best practice is to use version tag (e.g. `manytask/manytask:1.3.4`) **not** `latest` tag